 When you think more about work orders and invoices, you’ll quickly realize there are many situations when they aren’t necessarily related on a one-to-one basis.
 Perhaps they are in some industries, but not in pest control.
 There will be product-only invoices with no work order, and some work orders that will not have invoices.
 For example, you might have a weekly invoice for bug lamp light servicing, but 3 work orders every week auto-created by your PreSched system so that the tech knows to do the inspection each Monday, Wednesday and Friday.
 Good software in the pest control industry will always keep Work Orders and Invoices separate.

 The focus of this blog, www.PestProfits.com is focused on helping you build your pest control profits.
 How does the separation of WOs and Invoices lead to higher profits?
 It turns out that managing uncompleted work is one of the things that most companies do not do well at.
 A sad but common rule of thumb is that 10% of scheduled WOs don’t get completed.
 The job of good management (and good software) is to reduce this percent to lower numbers.
-By carefully separating WOs and Invoices, your software can instantly give you visual feedback of how the day’s work is progressing.
+By carefully separating WOs and Invoices, your service scheduling software can instantly give you visual feedback of how the day’s work is progressing.
 In the morning, all work will be uncompleted.
 As the day progresses, the count of ‘open’ Work Orders will slowly drop to zero.
 In an ideal world, we would reach zero every evening or perhaps early the next morning.
 When the last posting work is completed next morning, the uncompleted work orders from the previous day will have reached zero!
 And since the Invoice is created automatically and separate from the Work Order, a lost or thrown away WO in the field… will still show up as a discrepancy in the office….